jbondc/SimplePicker/README.md

 #Overview
 SimplePicker is a pure HTML5 Canvas/JavaScript color picker.
+Touch-friendly.
 No external images.
 No reliance on external frameworks (such as jQuery).
-No CSS (unless you add your own).
+No CSS (style to suit yourself).
+Self-contained JavaScript object (should work without interfering with any framework you're using)

 Released under the terms of the MIT License.

 Minimal usage requires two HTML 5 Canvas elements (one for hue, one for saturation and lightness) and one arbitrary HTML element to show the selected color (the background color of the element will be set to the chosen color).

 Text fields for displaying the chosen color in RGB and HSL format, and HTML5 range controls (sliders) can also be specified if desired.

+See a <a href="http://contraterrene.com/snippets/SimplePicker/Demo.html">live demo here</a>.

 #Basic usage: